youngboy/engine-docs/source/setup-node.md

 <h3 id="api-apollo-engine" title="new ApolloEngine()">new ApolloEngine(config)</h3>

 This is where you pass in configuration for how Engine should work.
-Even though you set up Engine as an npm package, it's actually a Go binary, which enables it to do things that would be harder to do in a performant way with purely Node.js code, and work the same way across many platforms.
+Even though you set up Engine as an npm package, it's actually a Go binary, which enables it to do things that would be harder to do in a performant way with purely Node.js code, while working the same way across many platforms.

 You can find the complete set of configuration that Engine accepts in the [full API docs](./proto-doc.html) page, but here are some useful fields you should know about:

 // TODO

+You can also specify config as a filename pointing to a JSON file.

 <h3 id="api-engine.listen" title="engine.listen()">engine.listen(options, [callback])</h3>

 The `listen` method is what actually starts your web server and asks its requests to go through Engine.
+You use it for all supported web frameworks except for Hapi and Meteor.

-It accepts a set of options and an optional callback that tells you when Engine and the server have started, or gives you an error:
+Just like the `listen` method on `http.Server` and most web framework app objects, it accepts a set of options and an optional callback that tells you when Engine and the server have started, or emits an error:

 ```js
 const app = express();